---Electronic payment schemes and implications for rental cars**.---

 Electronic payment schemes and implications for rental cars.

-If you are planning to use the toll roads around Miami-Dade, if you expect to use the toll roads frequently or if you just want to avoid having to use cash when taking advantage of the Turnpike system, mini and portable transponders and top-ups can be purchased from a range of locations including Publix
+If you are planning to use the toll roads around Miami-Dade, if you expect to use the toll roads frequently, if you wish to avail of express lanes or if you just want to avoid having to use cash when taking advantage of the Turnpike system, mini and portable transponders and top-ups can be purchased from a range of locations including Publix

 supermarkets (of which there are two within 5 minutes of our villa).
 Follow this Sunpass link for more information and for locations where temporary/ permanent Sunpass transponders can be purchased.

 The car hire companies also offer (for a cost) electronic toll payment to allow you to use the 'drive through without stopping' lanes and to either pre or post pay the toll costs (it varies by company).
 They use a mixture of pre-pay (e.g. Sunpass) and post-pay systems (e.g. Toll-By-Plate), but this does